jeremytammik/the_building_coder_blog/a/2067_room_phase_da_web.md

 In the end, I started using
 the [geberit/Revit.TestRunner](https://github.com/geberit/Revit.TestRunner) version
 that was a little easier to install.
-I submitted PRs to fix some issues, and the project is alive on Github and supports more recent versions of Revit.
+I submitted PRs to fix some issues, and the project is alive on GitHub and supports more recent versions of Revit.

 When I started using/playing with the [Autodesk Platform Services APS](https://aps.autodesk.com/) [Design Automation API for Revit, DA4R](https://aps.autodesk.com/design-automation-apis),